chrisbroski/frogeye/README.md

 Mind == Blown.

 Not only was Walter a fascinating person, but the results of the frog eye study jibed with [my own work on AI](http://behaviorallogic.com/foundation).
-The powerful simplicity of image processing in a frog's retina inspired me to attempt to build a simulation.
+The powerful simplicity of image processing in a frog's retina inspired me to build a simulation.

 ## What Does a Frog's Eye Tell a Frog's Brain?